Table of Contents

 Don’t be surprised if you get a feeling of Venice being in this town, as there are several canals flowing throughout the town, giving you the sense of being in one of the world’s most famous cities.
 Just 20 miles from Montpellier, Sète has a laid-back atmosphere, which is very different from other towns along the coast.
 It is also just 45 minutes from the incredible wetlands, which play host to a plethora or nature.
 You’ll also find beautiful beaches and if you visit in August, the world’s biggest Water Jousting Tournament.

 Like the Grand Site des Deux Caps, the Loire Valley is a destination people often pass by but never visit.
 However, it is certainly worth a visit.
 Grand historical castles and buildings sit in stunning countryside and lush green forests.
 Lakes and rivers scythe through the charming countryside and offer amazing scenery to relax and unwind in.
+You can even take a luxurious barge cruise in the Loire Valley.
 It is truly one of the most beautiful and unspoiled areas in the country and has a wealth of towns and villages all waiting to be explored.

 Before coming to France, do not forget these 3 important points: